 I know when it comes to making it homemade there can be a plethora of flour choices.
 So, how do you know which one is best?

-The reason its all purpose is because it has been formulated so that its protein, its gluten count, or content is suitable for pretty much anything that you want to bake.
-You can use all purpose to make cookies, crackers, tortillas, rolls, bread, muffins, and pretty much anything.
-All purpose flour is going to work fairly decently to do all of those items.
+The reason it's all-purpose is that it has been formulated so that its protein, its gluten count, or content is suitable for pretty much anything that you want to bake.
+You can use all-purpose to make cookies, crackers, tortillas, rolls, bread, muffins, and pretty much anything.
+All-purpose flour is going to work fairly decently to do all of those items.

-For store bought the best flour for baking cookies and pie is all-purpose (I use the organic all-purpose from Costco) when I’m not doing a fresh ground recipe, read on to see my favorite fresh ground flour picks for pie crusts and cookies.
+For store-bought the best flour for baking cookies and pie (especially this easy best ever flaky pie crust recipe) is all-purpose (I use the organic all-purpose from Costco) when I'm not doing a fresh ground recipe, read on to see my favorite fresh ground flour picks for pie crusts and cookies.